 Instead of cement or gypsum, foam backer boards are made from extruded polystyrene (XPS) or polyisocyanurate closed-cell foam cores with a bonding layer on both faces.

-The layer on each side is reinforced with either fabric/fleece or cement, and designed for bonding to thinset mortar.
-They are up to 80% lighter than cementitious TBB's, and are highly moisture resistant.
+The layer on each side is reinforced with either fabric/fleece or cement, making it the perfect tile ready substrate for thinset bonding.
+They are also up to 80% lighter than cementitious TBB's, and are highly moisture resistant.

 Foam TBB's are generally about 4x the cost of cement TBB's.